Slovenia Walking Holidays

 The chalet is spacious, modern & comfortable with a large lounge, dining area and separate reading corner.
 There is a well-equipped kitchen and a sunny outdoor seating area.

-The cost for the week is £600 and includes:
+The week includes:

 Accommodation, airport transfers to/from Venice Marco Polo Airport, 5 days guided walking, a freshly prepared breakfast (daily) and lunch for each walking day, shuttle runs for the walks that do not start from the back door of the chalet and pick ups at the end of the walks.
 Shuttle runs into Bovec for evening meals.